SuiradDesu/SuiradDesu/README.md

 ### About me
 <table><tr><td valign="top" width="50%">

-- 🚀🤩 in love with technology
+- 🤩 in love with technology

-- 🌱I am currently studying C# and C++
+- 🌱 I am currently studying C# and C++

 - ❓ Ask me about anything.